ldydek/AGH-Object-Oriented-Programming/README.md

 Tasks in this repository have been done precisely according to this https://github.com/apohllo/obiektowe-lab.
 You can find here thorough introduction to object oriented programming approach including some design patterns as well.
-To see how this project was growing look at commits history and released tags as well.
-I strongly recommend to visit linked repository above as well.
+To see how this project was growing look at commits history and released tags.
+I strongly recommend to also visit linked repository above.